LucUAce/Mon-Fractal/README.md

 ![Captura de pantalla 2024-10-30 183532](https://github.com/user-attachments/assets/9068cc9d-7918-418e-bb11-f8514a2f42f5)

-More details on the programs and audio files are provided in the PDF.
+More details on the programs and audio files are provided in the "TR Món Fractal" PDF.